Soil nutrient testing can help guide the application of compost and fertilizer, allowing you to optimize plant uptake and minimize water pollution.

 KCD is developing a comprehensive set of services to assist landowners with maintaining and improving agricultural drainage systems.

-KCD’s Discovery Farms program will evaluate the effectiveness of on-farm conservation practices implemented by KCD and our cooperators.
+KCD’s Discovery Farms® program evaluates the effectiveness of on-farm conservation practices implemented by KCD and our cooperators.

 KCD provides nutrient management planning assistance to licensed dairies in King County, which helps with 1998 Dairy Nutrient Management Act compliance and Concentrated Animal Feed Operation regulations.